articulateinstruments/DeepLabCut-for-Speech-Production/INSTRUCTIONS.md

 --------------------------------
 DeepLabCut stores metadata about a model in a file called config.yaml.
 You can't load a model into DLC without its config.yaml.

 Because this is a git repository anybody can get, you could clone/download it anywhere on your computer.
-A config.yaml file must contain absolute file-paths, which means the file-paths could be different for everybody who downloads this repository.

-To overcome this, there is a script in the folder [Installation_Instructions](Installation_Instructions) called [Install_Config_Files.bat](Installation_Instructions/Install_Config_Files.bat).
-You need to run this script (eg. by double-clicking on it) which will automatically generate any appropriate config.yaml files for the models in this repository such that they contain the correct paths inside them for your computer.
+These configuration files must contain absolute file-paths, which means the file-paths could be different for everybody who downloads this repository.
+To overcome this, the installation scripts provided in the folder [Installation_Instructions](Installation_Instructions) will automatically generate any appropriate configuration files for the models in this repository such that they contain the correct paths inside them for your computer.

-Once you have run the script once, appropriate config.yaml file(s) will be automatically created inside the model folders (eg. ".\Ultrasound\") for this local repository.
-You can now run DeepLabCut and use it to open a config.yaml file to use the corresponding model.
+Every time you run the script [Run_DeepLabCut.bat](Installation_Instructions/Run_DeepLabCut.bat) it will check if the configuration files area already installed, and if not it will install them.
+You can force an installation of the configuration files (overwriting any already present) by double-clicking on the script [Install_Config_Files.bat](Installation_Instructions/Install_Config_Files.bat).

 If you are not using Windows or for any reason it does not work correctly, instructions to do it manually are as follows:
-- Inside the folder [`.\Installation_Instructions`](Installation_Instructions) are files called [`auto[SOMETHING]`](Installation_Instructions/Other_Files/autoConfigUltrasound).
+- Inside the folder [`.\Installation_Instructions\Other_Files`](Installation_Instructions/Other_Files) are files called [`auto[SOMETHING]`](Installation_Instructions/Other_Files/autoConfigUltrasound).
 Make a copy of each of these file(s) in the root folders of their corresponding models: for example, make a copy of `autoConfigUltrasound` inside `.\Ultrasound`, a copy of `autoPoseCfgLipsMobileNetTest` inside `.\Lips\dlc-models\iteration-0\Tal_LipsJan28-trainset35shuffle1\test`, etc. The corresponding folders are:
     - Lips Shuffle 0 = ResNet 50
     - Lips Shuffle 1 = MobileNet 2_1.0
     - Ultrasound Shuffle 0 = ResNet 50